- What information are you sharing when you use social networks?

 - They may gain access to more information than is necessary to perform their functions.

-- They may contain malware designed to attack the user’s computer.
+- They may contain malware designed to attack the user’s device.

 - Third-party developers may report users’ actions back to the social networking platform.